 The locations of the elements just described are shown here in a typical page in the Auto-Installer; the numbers superimposed thereupon correspond to those used in the preceding list.

 Arbitrary and sequential navigation.
-The Auto-Installer can display any of a number of pages covering different stages in the setup and configuration of a MySQL Cluster deployment.
+The Auto-Installer can display any of a number of pages covering different stages in the setup and configuration of an NDB Cluster deployment.
 You can navigate between pages in either of two ways.
 The first of these is the breadcrumb trail navigation toolbar displaying the titles of the various pages (in which the title of the current page is highlighted and disabled).
 From these, any desired page, in any desired order, can be reached by selecting the title of the corresponding page.
 This toolbar is shown here:

 The second navigation mechanism provided by the Auto-Installer consists of the, , and sequential navigation buttons at the bottom right of the page.
 These can be used to move to the next or previous page in predetermined order, or to go to the very last page.
 The buttons are enabled and disabled as needed, so that you cannot, for example, advance beyond the last page.